Who is Cognitive?

 Can I re-post a film or use still images?

 That really does depend on the film or images in question.
 Legal requirements and restrictions differ from film to film, so we need to look at each request individually before giving permission.
-Check out our YouTube Channel for publicly viewable projects.
+Check out our YouTube or Vimeo Channel for publicly viewable projects.